Bambang Susantono: Careers

-Head of Nusantara Capital City Authority
+Chairman of Nusantara Capital City Authority

 There was report that Joko Widodo favored Bambang to become Head of Nusantara Capital City Authority over a list of politicians and figures after an unnamed government official leaked it to the press.
 However, Executive Office of the President of the Republic of Indonesia always deflected the information.
 It later confirmed that Joko Widodo choice is true.
 He is expected to appoint Bambang as Head on 10 March 2022.

+On 9 December 2023, Bambang was awarded honorary professorship from Diponegoro University.

+On 3 June 2024, Bambang resigned as head of authority.
+President Joko Widodo appointed public works minister Basuki Hadimuljono as acting head.

+Post-Chairman of Nusantara Capital City Authority

+After no longer in Nusantara Capital City Authority, he joined as faculty of Department of Urban Planning, Faculty of Engineering, Diponegoro University.

+Despite no longer in the Authority, he still strongly connected with the Authority.
+On 11 June 2024, Bambang appointed as Presidential Envoy for International Cooperation of Nusantara Development, worked directly under the President to promote Nusantara development and partnership internationally.

 Personal life

-Bambang is married to Lusie.
+Bambang is married to Lusie Indrawati, a lawyer and former Secretary General of Indonesian Diaspora Network (IDN) Global 2021-2023.
 Together, they had two daughters: Buya and Dian Nisa.

-Bambang is a muslim.
-Bambang, and also his deputy, Dhony, supported by Nahdlatul Ulama young activists.